 The two-room cabin can sleep six people on two, twin-size bunk beds located in the bedroom, and a double-size futon in the living room.
 No linens or bedding are provided.

-The kitchen is equipped with a propane stove and oven, a table and chairs.
+The kitchen is equipped with a propane cook top range and oven, a table and chairs.
 No pots, pans, dishes or utensils are available.
 Guests must bring their own cooking and eating euipment.
-A wood stove is provided for heat.
+A wood stove is provided for heat, firewood is not guaranteed.
 The cabin has seasonal water running water in the kitchen sink only (when temperatures are freezing the water will be turned off).

 A vault toilet, picnic table and campfire ring are located outside.